int128/kubesnapshot/README.md

 # kubesnapshot

 A command to create snapshots for EBS volumes owned by the Kubernetes cluster on AWS.
-Written in Go.
+Written in Go and deployable to Lambda.

+## Purpose

+You can backup the following resources by kubesnapshot:

+- Dynamic provisioned volumes
+- etcd volumes (kops)

+A resource owned by a Kubernetes cluster should have [specific tags](https://github.com/kubernetes/kubernetes/blob/master/pkg/cloudprovider/providers/aws/tags.go).
+When you create a dynamic provisioned volume by `PersistentVolumeClaim`, the provisioner will create an EBS volume with tags for the cluster.

+[kops](https://github.com/kubernetes/kops) creates 2 EBS volumes for etcd.

+kubesnapshot creates an snapshot of each EBS volume.

 ## How it works

+kubesnapshot does the following steps:

-kubesnapshot finds EBS volumes owned by the Kubernetes cluster.
+1. It finds EBS volumes owned by the Kubernetes cluster.
-The volumes should be tagged with key `kubernetes.io/cluster/KUBE_CLUSTER_NAME` and value `owned`.
+    They should have a tag of key `kubernetes.io/cluster/NAME` and value `owned`.

-Then, kubesnapshot creates an snapshot of each EBS volume owned by the cluster.
+2. It creates an snapshot of each EBS volume owned by the cluster.
     It also copies the tags of the EBS volume to the snapshot.

-Finally, kubesnapshot retains the specified number of snapshots (5 by default) and deletes the oldest.
+3. It keeps only specified number of snapshots (5 by default) of each EBS volume.

-### Example

-If the following EBS volumes and snapshots exist,
+For example, there are the following EBS volumes and snapshots,

 ID       | Tags                                 | Taken
 ---------|--------------------------------------|------